openblockchains/awesome-ico-truths/README.md

 These serious honest succesful businessmen/women "advisors" (and A-B-C-celebrities) are smiling on the promotion brochure (white paper) because the get paid big time without (shame on you!) disclosing that they are paid shills.
-A usual endorsment "fee" or gift is about $50 000 or $100 000 or more.
+A usual endorsement "fee" or gift is about $50 000 or $100 000 or more.
 Free easy money.

 > We set-up a system [free token "bounty" ICO pumping program] where our community members & investors were rewarded